fabianmartins/alienattack.workshop/README.md

 # AWS Space Invaders Workshop

-Welcome to the AWS Space Invaders workshop.
+Welcome to the AWS Space Invaders workshop (beta version).

 ### Background story

 *UnicornGames* is a company focused in designing games for entertainment and in implementing gamefication strategies for companies over different contexts, like sales tracking, investment performance tracking, and more.

 We just bought the Space Invaders Unit from UnicornGames.
 Space Invaders seems to be only a simple game, but under the hood it is a near-real time processing engine that computes scores from a incoming stream of data, and we want to leverage for other purposes.

-The senior engineer at UnicornGames is not happy by being acquired, and so he left the company, leaving us with with a broken code that we need to fix.
+The Chief Development Engineer at UnicornGames is not happy by being acquired.
+He was expecting to become a VP and to buy part of the company.
+With our acquisition, he mutinied and left the company, taking some of the lead SDEs with him and leaving us with with broken code that we need to fix.

 We were able to recover some instructions that we believe will help us to deploy the broken environment, and fix it.

 We hope that your skills may help us with the challenge of MAKING THE APPLICATION TO WORK.

+# Instructions

-## Instructions
+## Preparing the environment

 ### ACTIVITY 1 - Cloud9 - Prepare your environment